AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

 2. Edit `cert_info.json`.
 This file contains information for generating a self signed certificate.
 This configuration is needed only if `RID.Security.Mode` is set to `2` and the user don't want to provide certificates generated ealier.

 3. Edit `lwm2m_server.json` modify `domain` entry to reflect your domain in Coiote server.
-This file is needed if you wish the script to automaticlly add the new device to Coiote DM.
+This file is needed if you wish the script to automatically add the new device to Coiote DM.

-4. If in `endpoint_cfg` file you set `RID.Security.Mode` as `2` (certificate) then run
+4. If in `endpoint_cfg` file you set `RID.Security.Mode` as `2` (certificate), you need to provide also a certificate for the server.
+For `eu.iot.avsystem.cloud` run:

     `openssl s_client -showcerts -dtls eu.iot.avsystem.cloud:5684 > server.pem` to download server certificate and then

     `openssl  x509 -outform der -in server.pem -out server.der` to convert it to DER format.

 ## Step 3: Run provisioning tool
-After creating the correct configuration for provisioning make sure that west configuration is correct and the `manifest.path` is set to a absolute path.
+After creating the correct configuration for provisioning make sure that west configuration is correct and the `manifest.path` is set to an absolute path.
-The script should be executed from a directorie from which the command `west build` will work.
+The script should be executed from a directory from which the command `west build` will work.
 For the tutorial we will use the `Anjay-zephyr-client/demo`.
+We will assume also that you have nrf9160dk board but other Nordic boards supported by `Anjay-zephyr-client` can also be used.
     ```
     cd Anjay-zephyr-client/demo
-    ./../tools/provisioning-tool/ptool.py -b nrf9160dk_nrf9160_ns -s <SERIAL> -c ../tools/provisioning-tool/configs/endpoint_cfg -t <TOKEN> -S ../tools/provisioning-tool/configs/lwm2m_server.json -C ../tools/provisioning-tools/configs/cert_info.json -p server.der
+    ./../tools/provisioning-tool/ptool.py -b nrf9160dk_nrf9160_ns -s <SERIAL> \
+        -c ../tools/provisioning-tool/configs/endpoint_cfg -t <TOKEN> \
+        -S ../tools/provisioning-tool/configs/lwm2m_server.json \
+        -C ../tools/provisioning-tools/configs/cert_info.json -p server.der
     ```

+!!!note
-    Where <SERIAL> should be the USB serial number of the connected board and <TOKEN> should be the token acquired in Step 1.
+    Where `<SERIAL>` should be the USB serial number of the connected board and <TOKEN> should be the token acquired in Step 1.
     If you prefer using your own certificates then letting the script create a self signed cert use option `-k` for providing endpoint private key and `-r` to provide endpoint public cert.

 ## Step 4: Connecting device to Coiote